renatomaia/coutil/doc/manual.md

 | `"winresize"` | SIGWINCH | ignore | Terminal **window size** has **changed**. |

 Returns string `signal` in case of success.

+### `system.getpriority (pid)`

+Returns a string and a number corresponding to the scheduling priority of the process with identifier `pid`.
+The first returned value is one of the following strings, which indicates some convenient distinct priority value (from highest to lowest):

+- `"highest"`
+- `"high"`
+- `"above"`
+- `"normal"`
+- `"below"`
+- `"low"`

+The string `"other"` is returned for any other priorities values placed inbetween these reference values.

+The second returned value is a number ranging from -20 (for highest priority) to 19 (for lowest priority) corresponding to the scheduling priority of the process.

+### `system.setpriority (pid, value)`

+Changes the scheduling priority of the process with identifier `pid`.
+`value` can be any of the string or number values described as the return values of [`system.getpriority`](#systemgetpriority-pid), except string `"other"`, which does not denote a specific priority value.

 ### `system.getdir ()`